nuetoban/pod-lifetime-limiter/README.md

 Pod Lifetime Limiter
 ---

+👋 Hi!
+So you deal with a crappy application which stops working after some period of time and you want to restart it every N hours instead of fixing bugs?
+You found the right repository!

-This program restarts all pods which has a label `pod.kubernetes.io/lifetime`.
+This program deletes all pods which has a label `pod.kubernetes.io/lifetime`.
 Label value should be in seconds, like `pod.kubernetes.io/lifetime=86400` - 24 hours.
 Candidates to delete are determined by the following approach: